djalbat/easy/README.md

 - `getBounds`, returns an instance of the `Bounds` class with the `top`, `left`, `bottom` and `right` bounds of the element.
 - `onMouseXXX`, each apes jQuery functionality except that it calls the handler with `mouseTop`, `mouseLeft` and `mouseButton` rather than the event object.
 If you want the event object, use the `on()` method.
 The value of the `mouseButton` argument is either `Element.LEFT_MOUSE_BUTTON`, `Element.MIDDLE_MOUSE_BUTTON` or `Element.RIGHT_MOUSE_BUTTON`.
-- `childElements` returns all the immediate descendants
+- `childElements` returns an array containing all the immediate descendant elements, taking an optional selector
-- `findElements` returns all the descendants
+- `findElements` returns an array containing all the descendant elements, taking an optional selector
+- `parentElement` returns the immediate ascendant element or null, taking an optional selector
+- `parentElements` returns an array containing all the ascendant elements, taking an optional selector

 - `sameAs` returns true if the argument and instance share the same DOM element.

 The methods to add elements to the DOM are hopefully intuitive.
 Note the difference between the `append()` and `appendAfter()` methods.